rubyworks/library/README.md

 * Create isolated library environments based on project requirements.
 * Nullify the need for per-project gemsets and multiple copies of the same gem.
 * Access libraries anywhere; there is no special "home" path they *must* reside.
-* Serve gem installed libraries faster than RubyGems itself.
+* Can also serve gem installed libraries as easily as any others.

 ## Limitations